provos/parallax-maker/README.md

-# installation
+# Installation and First Usage

-Install a new python environment via *conda* or *venv* and then use pip
+Create a new environment with python 3.10 via *conda* or *venv* and then use pip to install the dependencies.
 ```
 $ pip install -r requirements.txt
+$ python ./webui
 ```

+You can then reach the web ui via [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
+Be prepared that the first time, any new functionality is used, the corresponding models need to be downloaded first.
+This can take a few minutes based on your connection speed.

-# parallax-maker
+# Parallax-Maker

 Generates masked images that can be used for 2.5D animation